KPetiote/JS-Back-To-The-Basic/README.md

 ## Description
 The purpose of this project is to do a full review of JavaScript from scratch.
 It contains several best known practices of the JavaScript language.
-Each practice are broken down by individial JavaScript files.
+Each practice are broken down by individual JavaScript files.
 To practice each module, change the script name in the index.html file.

 ## arrayArrayMethods.js